 AllenComm created a training that could be accessed anywhere by any user.
-The course reflects the business by using branded elements that make the course feel like a natural component of PG&E.
+The course reflects the business by using branded elements that make the course feel like a natural extension of PG&E internal materials.

-Using AllenComm's Learning Portal, learners can create their own profile, engage with the course content, and keep track of their progress throughout the training.
+Using the AllenComm Learning Portal, learners can create their own profile, engage with the course content, and keep track of their progress throughout the training.
 The course was built using HTML5, making it as adaptable and user-friendly as possible.
 The training makes use of videos that teach learners about the dangers that could affect PG&E, and the methods to prevent and contain potential hazards.
-To ensure that the videos are widely accessible, the videos have captions to better suit the needs of learners.
+To ensure that the videos are widely accessible, captions are provided to better meet the needs of learners.

 - Learners taking the course can identify the correct procedures when responding to law enforcement and the fire department